 A bank's ability to earn money affects its long-term survivability.
-A bank can retain its earnings, boosting its capital cushion, or put them to work addressing problematic loans, likely making the bank better prepared to withstand economic trouble.
+Earnings can be retained by the bank, boosting its capital buffer, or be used to address problematic loans, likely making the bank more resilient in tough times.
 Losses, on the other hand, lessen a bank's ability to do those things.

-Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one key measure of a bank's earnings.
-American Trust and Savings Bank's most recent annualized quarterly return on equity was 3.36 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one important measure of a bank's earnings.
+American Trust and Savings Bank's most recent annualized quarterly return on equity was 0.00 percent, below the national average of 8.10 percent.

-The bank earned net income of $108,000 on total equity of $6.5 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 0.60 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $0 on total equity of $6.3 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.00 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.